confidential-computing/governance/terminology/common-terminology.md

 * Understand how packaged APIs exposed from a TEE may be interfaced to other software.
 This includes the ability for a TEE to load additional code/data over a secure channel once confidentiality has been established.

 * Allow comparisons of packaged software alternatives, each of which may be based on different isolation methodologies.

+* Enable extensibility so that emerging processor technologies can assert packaging models they support (e.g., RISC-V based).

 Various CCC projects will deliver code aimed at one or more of the packaging models described here.
 Examples of this may include: